Robert Sandifer: Murder of Shavon Dean

-On August 28, 1994, Sandifer was ordered to do a favor for his gang.
+On August 28, 1994, Sandifer's gang associates ordered him to ambush their rivals as an initiation test, since his age made him less conspicuous.
 He opened fire several times with a 9-millimeter semiautomatic pistol, striking several youths.
 Sandifer quickly fled the scene.
 Among his victims was a 14-year-old girl, Shavon Dean, who was fatally hit by a stray bullet.

 Death

-After the shooting, the police were looking for Sandifer who was hiding with gang members in the neighborhood.

-On August 31, while standing on a neighbor's porch after asking to call his grandmother, Sandifer was met by brothers Cragg and Derrick Hardaway, ages 16 and 14, who were both members of the Black Disciples street gang.
+After the shooting, the police were looking for Sandifer, who was hiding with gang members in his neighborhood.
+On August 31, 1994, while standing on a neighbor's porch after trying to call his grandmother and asking for prayers as he was going to turn himself in, Sandifer was met by brothers Cragg Hardaway, 16, and Derrick Hardaway, 14, who were both members of the Black Disciples street gang.
 Sandifer was told he was being taken to a safe location out of town and ordered into a waiting car.

 Instead, he was taken to a railroad underpass at East 108th Street and South Dauphin Avenue and told to get on his knees.
-While kneeling, Sandifer was shot twice in the back of the head by the Hardaway brothers.
-Sandifer's body was discovered by the Chicago Police Department in the early morning of September 1.
+While kneeling, Sandifer was shot twice in the back of the head by the two Hardaway brothers.
+Sandifer's body was discovered by the Chicago Police Department in the early morning hours of September 1, 1994.

-Around 400 people attended Sandifer's funeral, which was held at the Youth Center Church of God in Christ on Chicago's Northwest Side.
+Around 400 people attended Sandifer's funeral, which was held at the Youth Center of the Church of God in Christ on Chicago's Northwest Side.
+The only photo that his family could find of him was his mugshot.

-The Hardaway brothers were later convicted of Sandifer's murder.
+The two Hardaway brothers were later convicted of Robert Sandifer's murder.
 Derrick received a 45-year sentence and Cragg received a 60-year sentence.
 Derrick was released from prison in December 2016.
 Cragg was released from prison in December 2020.